Why study Geography at Trinity

 Trinity has a thriving community of Geographers.
-We currently have six Geography undergraduates and typically make three or four offers to Geographers every year.
+We currently have six Geography undergraduates and typically make up to four offers to Geographers every year.
 Trinity is a large college with excellent facilities, notably a well-stocked library that contains an extensive collection of geographical texts.
 The College is located close to the centre of Cambridge and is only a 10-minute walk from the Geography Department.

 Geography is a broad subject that addresses many of the most pressing issues facing contemporary societies.
 Details of the structure and content of the course can be found on the Geography Department webpage.
 First-year geographers study a broad range of human and physical topics as well as receiving training in geographical skills and methods.
 In the second year, students select four topics drawn from human and physical geography to study in depth and attend a week-long overseas field course.
 Students in the third year can specialise in either human or physical geography, although many choose to maintain a broad base.
 Final year students also prepare a dissertation project.
 Most students find the dissertation, which can be on any relevant topic, the most stimulating and rewarding part of the Geography course.
 Many students conduct dissertation research overseas.